groussea/opyflow/ReadMe.txt

 ## Quick start

-Assuming that you already have python installed (I recommend to use anaconda to deal with dependencies).
+Assuming that you already have python installed (version<=3.6, doesn't work for py3.7 yet, I recommend to use anaconda to deal with dependencies).

 from the package repository 'opyflow', If you want to install the package on your environment run: